 These findings are particularly noteworthy when considering that how much vitamin D we should have in our systems to be healthy is a matter that is still largely up for debate.

-Garland and his team estimated that the minimum healthy level of 25(OH)D in blood should be about 60 nanograms per milliliter, which is a lot more than the 20 nanograms per milliliter concentration recommended by the National Academy of Medicine.
+Garland and his team estimated that the minimum healthy level of 25(OH)D in blood should be about 60 nanograms per milliliter, which is a lot more than the

 The findings reported by the research team held true even after the analysis results were adjusted for potential influencing factors, such as the participants’ age, body mass index (BMI), smoking habits, and the consumption of calcium supplements.